flexera-public/right_st/README.md

     -p, --published: When downloading RightScripts, first check if it's published in the MultiCloud marketplace and insert a link to the published script if so.
-    -r, --rs_path <rs_path>  Download location for rightscripts and attachments

-                         Note: The rightscript path is always relative to the server template path.

-                         Example: right_st st download --rs_path rightscripts "My Server Template"

-                         This would download the server template yml file in the current directory and create a rightscripts directory in the current directory.
+    -s, --script-path <script-path> Download RightScripts and their attachments to a subdirectory relative to the download location.

 right_st st validate <path>...
   Validate a ServerTemplate YAML document